bbondy/bloom-filter-cpp/README.md

 # BloomFilter.cpp
 Bloom filter written in C++ for strings.
 Tests whether an element belongs to a set.
 False positive matches are possible, false negatives are not.
 Also implements Rabin–Karp algorithm with Rabin fingerprint hashes for multiple substring searches.

+This is a port of a [similar lib](https://github.com/bbondy/bloom-filter-js) I prototyped in JS.

 ## Installation

 ```